stinkang/beatmachine/README.md

 Make sure you have Max 8 installed.
 Before opening Max, plug your USB turntable and your MIDI controller into your computer.

 Open Max and navigate to `Options > Audio Status...` Set the Input Device to your USB turntable.
-Test the audio by turning on audio in Max (click bottom right power button) and any `startwindow` message.
+Test the audio by turning on audio in Max (click bottom right power button and any `startwindow` message).
 Then, play something on your turntable.
 You should hear the audio coming from Max.
 If not, further debugging is required....

 The odot route objects currently are mapped to an AKAI MPK Mini Play, so you may have to adjust the mappings so that your midi controller works as expected.